chrisgrieser/nvim-genghis/README.md

 The following applies to all commands above:
 1. If no extension has been provided, uses the extension of the original file.
+   (Everything after the first non-leading dot is treated as the extension; this behavior can be disabled with the config `fileOperations.autoAddExt = false`.)
 2. If the new filename includes a `/`, the new file is placed in the respective subdirectory, creating any non-existing intermediate folders.
 3. All movement and renaming commands update `import` statements to the renamed file (if the LSP supports `workspace/willRenameFiles`).